OmdaMukhtar/linux-bash-helper/README.md

 2. After your path open run vscod
 3. Open another with new tap and run xampp server
 4. Open your project in another tap and run your npm run watch
+5. Open your project on google-chrome with url :`http://localhost:8000`

 ## How to Use
 -``` git clone https://github.com/OmdaMukhtar/LinuxBashHelper.git```